Take Your Time with Slow Travel in Barcelona

 With so many beautiful parks and the well-promoted Mediterranean climate, Barcelona is the perfect city to skip sightseeing for one day and soak up the sun at a park in an overly still posture.
 Whether you choose Parc de la Ciutadella (a note for animal rights advocates: you can actually skip the zoo part), Parc de Cervantes or the Diagonal Mar Park, you’ll have the opportunity to spend a day in the absolute tranquillity that the slow travel doctrine condones.
 Grab a bottle of wine, a piece of Manchego cheese, a pa de pagès loaf of bread and enjoy a picnic in the great outdoors.

 It doesn’t matter whether you choose the touristic Barceloneta beach, the much more peaceful family-friendly Nova Icaria beach or Ocata Beach that is a 30-minute train ride away.
-Squandering away a whole day lying on a sandy shore will just mean that you are gradually getting the gist of what slow travelling in Barcelona is all about.
-Add a long and luscious lunch at one of the myriads of restaurants you’ll find by the waterfront in the mix and you’ll be ready to start sharing your own tips about the elusive essence of slow travel in no time.
+Squandering away a whole day lying on a sandy shore will just mean that you are gradually getting the gist of what Barcelona slow travel is all about.
+Add a long and luscious lunch at one of the restaurants you’ll find by the waterfront in the mix and you’ll be ready to start sharing your own tips about the elusive essence of slow travel in no time.